nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 {{< tab "Mobile" >}}

 {{< notice note >}}
 If you did not have all of your keys available on your desktop when assigning keys to wallet, you can continue the assignment from another device.
-It is assumed that you have started to create a wallet and can see a pending Wallet Creation notification in the chat screen of your laptop.
+It is assumed that you have started to create a wallet and can see a pending Wallet Creation notification in the chat screen of your mobile device.
 If you do not, you should go back to the desktop tab and create a wallet first.
 {{< /notice >}}

 1. Open your Nunchuk mobile app and navigate to the chat screen.
 You should see your pending Wallet Creation notification here waiting for the last key!<br/><br/>